 Presenter: Annabelle Blackman is a Librarian II at Oakland Public Library in California.
 Around 10 years ago, she discovered modern hobby games alongside her then 3-year-old.
 She stays active in her local scene, serving as a Board Game Captain at a local indie role playing game convention, Big Bad Con.
 Professionally, Annabelle has a particular interest in games that appeal to intergenerational groups of varying literacy levels, and English language fluency.

-March 5: Artificial Intelligence as a Cataloging Tool
+March 5: Back to Basics: Book Displays (Note: Artificial Intelligence as a Cataloging Tool will be rescheduled)

 March 12: Back to Basics: Building Strong Community Partnerships